What is a Specialist Orthodontist?

 Don’t Leave Your Smile to Chance

 When you choose a specialist orthodontist, you can rest assured that you are in capable hands.
 You are well on your way to achieving the smile you have always wanted.
-The specialist should always design a bespoke treatment plan for your unique requirements.
+An orthodontist is the best placed professional to advise on the most beneficial and efficient orthodontic treatments, including Invisalign, Braces and Ceramic options.
+Certainly, a specialist will always design a bespoke treatment plan for your unique requirements.

 Orthodontists have the skills and knowledge to treat a wide array of orthodontic issues.
 Dr Wholley is dedicated to providing excellent orthodontic care.
 No matter your orthodontic concern, contact Profile Orthodontics to discuss a range of possible solutions, suited to your individual needs.